exclm/pysql/docs/source/capabilities.rst

 specified with special Wild SQL symbols: wildcards (`*`, `%`, `_`); column numbers (`#{N}`);
 and NOT-style exclusion (`!`).
 The symbols can even be combined.

+TODO: column number Wild SQL is not working as of sqlpython 1.7.0

 ::

   jrrt@orcl> cat party